kaishin/Gifu/README.md

 }
 ~~~

 That's it.
-Now `MyImageView` is fully GIF-compatible, and any of these methods can be called on it:
+Now `MyImageView` has access to all these methods and properties:

 - `prepareForAnimation(withGIFNamed:)` and `prepareForAnimation(withGIFData:)` to prepare the animator property for animation.
 - `startAnimatingGIF()` and `stopAnimatingGIF()` to control the animation.